 2. Gone Girl

 An amazing, suspenseful thriller that twists and unfolds throughout.
 It’s the kind of film that offers a fascinating character study of a human being, and lets you question how much you can ever truly trust another person.
+This was definitely of the top films of 2014, in my humble opinion.

 Richard Linklater has always been a brilliant artist to keep an eye on, and here he finally delivered his magnum opus.
 A long film that chronicles a single character’s transition from boy into man, as filmed with a growing actor over 12 years.